 One standout feature of Viewliner train cars is their single-level design, which means you’ll only need to navigate stairs when boarding.
 At some stations, there are no stairs at all!
 The Viewliner’s extra ceiling height provides Roomettes with more amenities than their Superliner counterparts, such as an in-room sink and additional storage.
 My favorite Viewliner route is the Cardinal, a hidden gem of the Amtrak system with fantastic views.

 Whether traveling alone or with a companion along the East Coast, the Viewliner Roomette offers a peaceful retreat amidst the excitement of rail travel.
-This guide covers everything you need to know about the Viewliner Roomette, from its features and amenities to tips for enhancing your journey.
+This guide covers everything you need to know about the Viewliner Roomette, including its features and amenities, as well as tips for enhancing your journey.

 Amtrak Viewliner Roomette Dimensions